-The top ten is an exceptional reading list of some of our most informative and entertaining stories of the year.
+The top ten business school stories of 2013 is an exceptional reading list of some of our most informative and entertaining stories of the year.
 They range from behind-the-scenes narratives that bring readers unusual insights into the operations of a top business school to our annual list that no business school wants to be on–the worst MBA placement records.

-For our collection of the top ten articles, we eliminated our stories on rankings (The Top 100 MBA Programs in the U.S. & The Top 50 Non-U.S. MBA Programs) which tend to get the most views and instead concentrated on a portfolio of stories that are must reads for any one keenly interested in attending a top flight MBA program.
+For our collection of the top ten business school stories of 2013, we eliminated our articles on rankings (The Top 100 MBA Programs in the U.S. & The Top 50 Non-U.S. MBA Programs) which tend to get the most views and instead concentrated on a portfolio of stories that are must-reads for anyone keenly interested in attending a top-flight MBA program.
 One thing you’ll quickly notice about the most popular stories: They truly serve our reader, quality applicants to the world’s best business schools.
 By and large, the stories that get the most attention represent service journalism that helps to inform readers to make better decisions for themselves.

 — The vast majority of applicants to business schools never get to be in a room where a leading MBA admissions consultant presents to an exclusive and prestigious audience, either business analysts at a McKinsey & Co. or Goldman Sachs.
-Candidates from these feeder companies have an unusual advantage in gaining admission to a world class business school.
+Candidates from these feeder companies have an unusual advantage in gaining admission to a world-class business school.
 They have access to exclusive presentations from insiders, including the admission directors of the very top schools, before they have to apply.
 We gained access to one of these presentations done by a former admissions official at the University of Michigan’s Ross School of Business and shared it with our readers.